Skip to main content

 inline static QString u_dateFormat {QLatin1Char('U')};

-This format can be any format that the QDateTime's fromString or toString methods accept or the special U format that represents the UNIX timestamp (this U format is TinyORM-specific and isn't supported by QDateTime).
+This format can be any format that the QDateTime's fromString or toString methods accept or the special U format that represents the Unix timestamp (this U format is TinyORM-specific and isn't supported by QDateTime).

 Define a u_timeFormat data member on your model to specify the format that should be used when storing a model's times within your database: